-Tarnish (Silver Sulfide) has plagued silversmiths and silver owners since its onset and utilization by humanity.
-As you may have surmised from the chemical formula above, water/water vapor (H2O) IS NOT part of the equation.
+Tarnish has plagued silversmiths and silver owners since the onset of the metal's utilization by humanity.
+You may have noticed from the chemical formula above, water (H2O) is not part of the equation.
+Silver is a noble metal and resistant to corrosion and oxidation in moist air.

-Just because moisture doesn’t directly result in the rusting of silver - it’s a noble metal and therefore resistant to corrosion and oxidation in moist air - doesn’t mean that moisture’s role in tarnish can be ruled out entirely.
+But just because water doesn’t directly result in the rusting of silver, doesn’t mean moisture’s role in tarnish can be ruled out entirely.

 The Role of Moisture in Silver Tarnish

-If Silver (Ag) is a noble metal and therefore naturally resistant to corrosion and oxidation from moisture, how could moisture have any effect on tarnish?
+If silver (Ag) is a noble metal naturally resistant to corrosion and oxidation, how could moisture have any effect on tarnish?